focus-shift/jollyday/README.md

   ### XML-Binding libraries

   Additionally, the XML-Binding library of your choice.
-At the moment we do only support JAXB, but in the future there should be more that one.
+At the moment we do support JAXB and Jackson, but in the future there could be more that these.

   **Jakarta XML Binding (JAXB)**